 Kevin Harvick, driver of the No. 4 Hunt Brothers Pizza Chevrolet SS for Stewart-Haas Racing (SHR), appeared to have the car to beat late in the running of the NASCAR Sprint All-Star Race at Charlotte (N.C.)
-Motor Speedway Saturday night, but a slow pit stop and a caution-free final segment denied him a second All-Star win.
-Harvick, who won the race in 2007, had to settle for a second-place finish in the 30th annual non-points event.
+Motor Speedway Saturday night, but Denny Hamlin’s late-race move in the final 10-lap segment denied him a second All-Star win.
+Harvick, who won the race in 2007, had to settle for his second straight runner-up finish in the 31st annual non-points event.

 - Won a NASCAR Sprint Cup Series race in 2013 or 2014.